-The practice made some reasonable adjustments for patients with disabilities.
-These included access to a magnifying glass for people with sight impairments.
+The practice made reasonable adjustments for patients with disabilities.
+These included a hearing loop for people who had hearing difficulties.

 Staff said they could provide information in different formats and languages to meet individual patients' needs.
-They had access to interpreting and translation services which included British Sign Language.
+They had access to interpreting and translation services which included British Sign Language and braille.